KubaBoi/CheeseFramework/README.md

 Testing is very important part of programming.
 It will tell you if you fucked something up.
 Cheese, because of database connection (and because it is fun creating it), has it's own test system.

+Tests are run during start of application after [Build](#3-build) when application is in debug mode.

 ### 8.1 Cheese test modules

 There is list of classes which your test class file should contains.
-Everything will be clear in the end of [Testing](#8-testing) when you check examples.
+Everything will be clear in the end of [Testing](#8-testing) when you check [Test examples](#84-test-examples).

 ## ```UnitTest```